wttech/gradle-aem-plugin/README.md

 ```

 When building via command `gradlew :app:build`, then the effect will be a CRX package with assembled JCR content and OSGi bundles from projects: `:app:core`, `:app:common` only.
-// as I can see gradle-aem-multi structure has changed and is not aligned with does anymore
 * *app/core/build.gradle.kts* (project `:app:core`, JCR content and OSGi bundle)
 * *app/common/build.gradle.kts* (project `:app:common`, JCR content and OSGi bundle)
 * *content/init/build.gradle.kts* (project `:content:init`, JCR content only)